DisnakeDev/disnake/docs/api.rst

     .. attribute:: hour

-        The thread will archive after an hour.
+        The thread will archive after an hour of inactivity.

     .. attribute:: day

-        The thread will archive after a day.
+        The thread will archive after a day of inactivity.

     .. attribute:: three_days

-        The thread will archive after three days.
+        The thread will archive after three days of inactivity.

     .. attribute:: week

-        The thread will archive after a week.
+        The thread will archive after a week of inactivity.

 Async Iterator